genomika/summercourse/Course_Materials/intro-linux/LinuxFundamentals.md

     -   Once you log in, it should show you all the files and directories in your stampede $HOME directory
     -   Navigate to where you want the put the file and save it
     -   Often you will use the work or scratch directory links to help you here
-    -   Rather than having to navigate around TACC's complex file system tree, it helps to use the symbolic links to those areas that we created in your home directory.

 #### Notepad++ for Windows